umd-cmsc330/cmsc330summer22/p1/README.md

 - Left/right walls will be represented by a pipe character "|", up/down walls will be represented by a dash "-", and wall junctions will be represented with a plus "+".
 - If the maze file contains paths, print asterics in the cells on the shortest (as defined in Part 2 above) path.
 If the shortest path includes the start cell or end cell, print capital letter "S" or "E" instead of "s" or "e".

-Your program will print a maze in this format when executed with the `print` command.
+Your program will return a string displaying a maze in this format when executed with the `print` command.

 Here is an example maze that starts at (0,0) and ends at (3,3):
 ```